 4. Care for Brussels sprouts correctly

-- Add 2-3 inches of mulch around plants to keep the soil evenly-moist and to prevent weeds.
+- Add 2-3 inches (5-7.6 cm) of mulch around plants to keep the soil moist and prevent weeds.

 - Water Brussels sprouts at the base of plants, not on the leaves.